scalawithcats/scala-with-cats/src/pages/type-classes/anatomy.typ

 ```

 `JsonWriter` is our type class in this example,
-with `Json` and its subtypes providing supporting code.
+with the `Json` algebraic data type providing supporting code.
 When we come to implement instances of `JsonWriter`,
 the type parameter `A` will be the concrete type of data we are writing.